 If you’ve decided it’s time for you to seek addiction treatment, get in contact with the recovery experts at SOBA College Recovery now.
 Make today the first day of the rest of your life.

-Young Adult Dual Diagnosis Treatment
+Experience Young Adult Dual Diagnosis Treatment Centers Option

 He stopped her right there and said, “Let’s back up.
 Young lady, what is your name, where are you from, what do you want to study at Rutgers and what you do like to do for fun?”

+Dual diagnosis is multiple issues going on at the time.
+Substance abuse often accompanies co-occurring disorders.
+These disorders can include trauma, abuse, depression, and anxiety to name a few.
 Addiction to substances and early recovery (which we define as up to the first two years of abstinence) often cause a roller coaster of thoughts and emotions.
-People who abuse substances often have terrible sleep patterns, which further aggravate those thoughts and emotions.
-Some of those young people are self-medicating to deal with depression, anxiety, ADHD or bipolar disorder, while others only appear to suffer from those issues.
+People who abuse drugs and alcohol often have terrible sleep patterns. these further aggravate those thoughts and emotions.
+Some young people are self-medicating to deal with depression, anxiety, ADHD or bipolar disorder.
+While others only appear to suffer from those issues.
 Far too often, the health care industry violates the first rule of medicine when treating these individuals: do no harm.

 Everyone is different.
 Some people need heavier medications, others lighter and some not at all.
 What is clear is that everyone should get a chance at expert addiction and mental healthcare.